khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_5.md

 It is clear to me from the _aḥādīth_ which Maʾmun al-Harawī has invented that he is a bigoted zealot of the Ḥanafī _Madhhab_, for all the _aḥādīth_ mentioned under his descriptions (in books of narrators) revolve around supporting Imam Abū Ḥanīfah and insulting Imam al-Shāfiʿī; amongst them is this one: a clear insult to the Shāfiʿī view, which approves the raising of the hands on going down into _rukūʿ_ and rising from it (which is the truth without doubt), while obviously backing the Ḥanafī view which says that this is _makrūh_.
 This disgusting man was not even satisfied with the position of his _Madhhab_ that raising the hands was _makrūh_: he even went to the extent of inventing this _ḥadīth_, in order to propagate amongst the people that raising the hands actually invalidates the prayer!

 Perhaps he also intended to support Makhūl's narration from Abū Ḥanīfah that he said, “He who raises his hands during prayer, his prayer is ruined,” a narration which deceived Amīr Kātib al-Itqāni, who compiled a treatise on the basis of it to argue the invalidation of the prayer by the raising of the hands!
 Similarly deceived was the one who trod his path and ruled that it was not permissible for Ḥanafīs to pray behind Shāfiʿīs because the latter raise their hands!
-While all along, this narration from Abū Ḥanīfah is utterly false, as ʿAllāmah Abū al-Ḥasanāt al-Luknowī has verified it in _al-Fawāʾid al-Bahiyyah fī Tarājum al-Ḥanafīyyah_ (pp.\ 116, 216--7).
+While all along, this narration from Abū Ḥanīfah is utterly false, as ʿAllāmah Abū al-Ḥasanāt al-Laknawī has verified it in _al-Fawāʾid al-Bahiyyah fī Tarājum al-Ḥanafīyyah_ (pp.\ 116, 216--7).

 Shaykh ʿAli al-Qārī quoted this _ḥadīth_ in _al-Mawḍūʿāt_ and then said (p.\ 81), “This _ḥadīth_ was fabricated by Muḥammad bin ʿUkāshah al-Kirmānī, may Allāh disgrace him.”
 Later (p.\ 129), he quoted Ibn al-Qayyim as saying, “It is fabricated.”